 Firm-to-firm trade.
-Our primary data source is daily establishment level transactions.4 This data is from the tax authority of a large Indian state with a fairly diversified production structure, roughly 50% urbanization rates, and high levels of population density.
-Comparing this context to other contexts with firm-to-firm transaction data, we observe that the state has roughly three times the population of Belgium, seven times the population of Costa Rica, and double the population of Chile.
+Our primary data source is daily establishment-level transactions.4 These data are from the tax authority of a large Indian state with a fairly diversified production structure, roughly 50% urbanization rates, and high population density.
+Comparing this context to other contexts with firm-to-firm transaction data, we observe that the state has roughly three times Belgium's population, seven times Costa Rica's, and double Chile's.